 I hope people can realise how far mankind can sink if they are not careful.
 We must learn that freedom is for everyone.
 We are not all the same but that should be celebrated.
 We need to Stand Together against oppression.
 This is the most important message I can give anybody.

 Music and prayers were performed by Cantor Jonny Turgel, who sang the Jewish memorial prayer El Male Rachamim, The Fourth Choir (London's LGBT Choir), Gypsy Life (a London based band who play Klezmer, Gypsy and Balkan music) and the Wallace Ensemble (A Professional Chamber Orchestra).
-Cellist, Sheku Kanneh-Mason, and his brother, Braimah Kanneh Maison, performed Prayer No. 1 from Jewish Life.
+Cellist, Sheku Kanneh-Mason, and his brother, Braimah Kanneh-Mason, performed Prayer No. 1 from Jewish Life.
 The musical director was conductor, composer, pianist and academic, Benjamin Wolf.

 Olivia Marks-Woldman, Chief Executive of Holocaust Memorial Day Trust concluded the ceremony with these closing words: